 How much will it cost?

 Cost is a very real consideration and is usually one of the first questions to be asked.
 While important, the cost must be balanced against your expected benefit.
-Implementing ERP software is an investment in the future of your business and as such, must be evaluated based on the expected return on that investment.
+Implementing ERP software is an investment in the future of your business.
+As such, it must be evaluated based on the expected return on that investment.
 What tangible and intangible benefits do you expect to gain from it?
-You can spend as little as $10,000 or as much as many millions.
+You can spend as little as $10,000 or many millions.
 Quantifying the anticipated benefits to determine ROI can be very difficult but it’s a necessary step.

 Will the ERP meet all of your needs and scale as you grow?